-The ACFDC is delighted to present the musical evening "Violine En Face" with compositions by Gabriele Proy as well as Fritz Kreisler, Eugène-Auguste Ysaÿeand Johann Sebastian Bach played by the Russian violinist Elena Denisova.
+The ACFDC is delighted to present the musical evening "Violon En Face" with compositions by Gabriele Proy as well as Fritz Kreisler, Eugène-Auguste Ysaÿeand Johann Sebastian Bach played by the Russian violinist Elena Denisova.
 Gabriele Proy, born in Vienna, Austria, received for her composition “Campanula” the Composition Prize of the City of Vienna in 2014.
 This piece was dedicated to the violin virtuoso Elena Denisova, who also played it at the First International Campanula Music Festival in Schifferstadt, its world premiere.

 When: Friday, June 16, 2017 | 7:30 pm